tencentyun/qcloud-documents/product/计算与网络/容器服务/监控与告警/监控告警概述_en.md

 ### Overview
 In order to maintain high reliability, high availability and high performance of Tencent Cloud CCS, it is important to provide a good monitoring environment.
 Users can collect monitoring data at different dimensions for different resources, to obtain resource usage information and locate errors quickly.

 Tencent Cloud's Cloud Monitor provides data collection and presentation features for container clusters, services and pods.
 With Tencent Cloud's Cloud Monitor, you can view the statistical data of clusters, nodes, services and pods to verify whether the cluster is running normally as well as create relevant alarms.
-For more information about Cloud Monitor, please see [Cloud Monitor Product Documentation](https://www.qcloud.com/document/product/248).
+For more information about Cloud Monitor, please see [Cloud Monitor Documentation](https://www.qcloud.com/document/product/248).

-Collecting monitoring data allows users to establish normal standards regarding container cluster performance.
+Collecting monitoring data allows you to establish normal standards regarding container cluster performance.
 By testing the performance of a container cluster and collecting historical monitoring data at different times and under different load conditions, users can better understand the normal performance of a running container cluster and service, and quickly determine whether the running service is exceptional based on the current monitoring data, in order to find out solutions in time.
 For example, users can monitor the CPU utilization, memory utilization and disk I/O of a service.

 ### Monitoring

-Currently, Cloud Monitor provides monitoring metrics at the following dimensions for CCS:
+Cloud Monitor provides monitoring metrics at the following dimensions for CCS:

-#### Monitoring Metrics at Cluster Dimension
+#### Cluster Monitoring Metrics

 namespace:qce/cvm